Almenon/AREPL-backend/README.md

 ### running

-whether python backend is on/off
+whether python backend process is running / not running

 ### debounce